What are tokens and in which way are they beneficial?

 Conclusion: the use of tokens gives the survey creator much more control over the targeted selection of participants which directly benefits the results and the overall goal of the survey.

 Getting started with token management

-There are two ways to get started using tokens:
+There are two ways to get started using the participant management: